HeRAMS-WHO/herams-backend/docs/index.rst

 The **Overview** page provides a summary, in form of:

 *	a map to spot the distribution and number of health facilities by level of care (i.e. primary, secondary and tertiary health care facilities); and
-*	donout charts to summarize different indicators, such as level of damage, functionality status, accessibility and service availability in the assessed health facility.
+*	donut charts to summarize different indicators, such as level of damage, functionality status, accessibility and service availability in the assessed health facility.

 .. note:: The service availability indicator is country-specific.
 Thus, direct comparisons from one country to another should be avoided.